S06 E10: Ripple Effects

 but as a devoted mom on a mission, to use her frequent turn of phrase, and someone who cares deeply about others affected by NMO.

-Victoria did an interview about her story recently on Monica Lewinsky's podcast, Reclaiming, which included the usual praise for her advocacy.
+Victoria did an interview about her story recently on Monica Lewinsky's podcast Reclaiming, which included the usual praise for her advocacy.
+This interview aired on August 5th.

-The same day Guthy Jackson made the announcement about Corey Wolfe being promoted to replace Lisa, which included the sole direct mention of Lisa to date that we know of.
+the same day Guthy Jackson made the announcement about Corey Wolfe being promoted to replace Lisa, which included the sole direct mention of Lisa to date that we know of.

 It was buried in the the bottom of the announcement where they wrote that Lisa was not authorized to represent Guthy Jackson in any way and had not been with the foundation for some time.